SN 2020bio: A Double-peaked, H-poor Type IIb Supernova with Evidence of Circumstellar Interaction: Introduction

 Numerical and analytical models of SCE can complement pre-explosion imaging in determining the progenitors of these objects.
 Several models have been successful in reproducing the observed early-time evolution across all wavelengths. \citet[][hereafter P15]{Piro2015} is one of the first to present a one-zone analytical description of the cooling of an extended low-mass envelope shock-heated by the explosion of a compact massive core. \citet[][hereafter P21]{Piro2021} extend this to a two-zone model in order to better capture the emission from the outermost material in extended envelopes. \citet[][hereafter SW17]{Sapir2017} calibrate earlier models by \citet{Rabinak2011}\textemdash that depend on the precise density structure of the outer material\textemdash to numerical simulations for several days after explosion.

 Comparing observed SCE to analytical and numerical models is one of the only ways of directly measuring the radii and stellar structure of core-collapse progenitors from SN observations.
 This has been done for a handful of SNe IIb as well as SNe of other subtypes, including stripped-envelope Type Ib SNe \citep[e.g.,][]{Modjaz2009,Yao2020}, short-plateau Type II SNe \citep{Hiramatsu2021}, and exotic Ca-rich transients \citep[e.g.,][]{WJG2020,WJG2022}.
 Analytical and numerical modeling of double-peaked SNe IIb generally yield large radii progenitors ($\approx$ 100--500 $R_\odot$) with low-mass ($\approx$ 10$^{-2}$--10$^{-1}$ $M_\odot$) extended envelopes \citep[][and references therein]{Piro2021}.
-These properties are usually in agreement with those of SNe IIb progenitors from pre-explosion \textit{Hubble Space Telescope} images, which have revealed them to be supergiants \citep{Aldering1994,Maund2011,VD2014}.
+These properties are usually in agreement with those of SNe IIb progenitors from pre-explosion Hubble Space Telescope images, which have revealed them to be supergiants \citep{Aldering1994,Maund2011,VD2014}.
 In some cases, however, the progenitor radii estimated from SCE modeling are in tension with those measured from direct imaging \citep[e.g.,][in the case of SN\,2016gkg;]{Arcavi2017,Tartaglia2017}.
 Potential binary companions to the progenitor, which have been observed or inferred in a handful of cases \citep[e.g.,][]{Maund2004,Benvenuto2013} can further complicate direct imaging estimates when the individual binary members are unresolvable.

-Here we present photometric and spectroscopic observations of SN\,2020bio, an SN IIb showing remarkably strong SCE, obtained by Las Cumbres Observatory (LCO) through the Global Supernova Project (GSP).
+Here, we present photometric and spectroscopic observations of SN\,2020bio, an SN IIb showing remarkably strong early-time emission, obtained by Las Cumbres Observatory (LCO) through the Global Supernova Project (GSP).
 LCO extensively observed SN\,2020bio from hours to $\approx$\,160 days after explosion, providing a detailed look into the full evolution of a double-peaked SN IIb.
-In this work, we analyze its light curve evolution, spectral features, and fit analytic models to its full light-curve evolution to estimate the radius, mass, and structure of its progenitor star.
+In this work, we analyze its light-curve evolution and spectral features, and we fit analytic models to its full light-curve evolution to estimate the radius, mass, and structure of its progenitor star.
 We also compare its bolometric light curve and spectra to numerical models in order to infer its progenitor mass and the properties of its circumstellar environment.